ssvlabs/SIPs/sips/cluster_consensus.md

 ### MessageID

-`ValidatorPublicKey` and `ClusterID` will be used interchangeably in `MessageID`. `Role` will change location because it is used to determine ID type.
+`ValidatorPublicKey` and `ClusterID` will be used interchangeably in `MessageID`. `Role` will change location because it is used to determine ID type.  `ClusterID` is 32 bytes long so it will be encoded with a `0x00` 16 bytes prefix to make it the same length as `ValidatorPublicKey`.

 ```go
 const (